Shell Field Guide

 some-condition || { echo "log: warning!" } other-condition && { echo "log: all cool" }

-This conveys the intention of doing something just in one case, and that the negation of this is not interesting at all.
+This conveys the intention of doing something just in one case,

 There are lots of references to this, but I like this recent post where it explains it for arrays in higher level languages like ruby: https://jesseduffield.com/array-functions-and-the-rule-of-least-power/

-4.14 pushd/popd
+4.19 pushd/popd

 pushd and popd are used to move to some directory and go back to it